SymplifyConversion/sst-sdk-dotnet/README.md

 You can now browse the site at http://127.0.0.1:61265.
 There is a Caddyfile in [caddy](caddy) you can use if you want to browse https://symplify-demoapp.localhost.test instead (i.e. using TLS).
+It needs port 443 free, and your hosts file to be setup of course.
+This is also required for cookies to work in this example app.

 This example app uses a service created for providing the SDK functionality (see `services/SymplifyService`).
 See `Startup.cs` file in the `ConfigureServices` function.